Gramli/WeatherApi/README.md

 - **UI/Framework/Database Independent**
 	- easily change framework/database without touching internal layers
 	- UI is top layer so you are able to change it without touching any internal layer
-- **Highly Testable** - clean architechture is designed for testing, so you can fox example easily test business logic without touching any external element like database, UI, external web service etc.
+- **Highly Testable** - clean architechture is designed for testing, so you can for example easily test business logic without touching any external element like database, UI, external web service etc.

 ### Clean Architecture Layers